mudler/LocalAI/docs/content/docs/features/distributed_inferencing.md

 # {"level":"INFO","time":"2024-05-19T01:06:01.806+0200","caller":"discovery/dht.go:104","message":" Bootstrapping DHT"}
 ```

-(Note you can also supply the token via args)
+(Note: You can also supply the token via command-line arguments)

-At this point, you should see in the server logs messages stating that new workers are found
+The server logs should indicate that new workers are being discovered.

-3. Now you can start doing inference as usual on the server (the node used on step 1)
+3. Start inference as usual on the server initiated in step 1.

 ## Notes

-- Only single model is supported for now
+- Only a single model is supported currently.
-- Make sure that the server sees new workers after usage starts - currently, if you start the inference you can't add other workers later on.
+- Ensure the server detects new workers before starting inference.
+Currently, additional workers cannot be added once inference has begun.